cloudkernel-tech/pursuit-guide/docs/tutorials_en/sim_env.rst

         roslaunch launch/mavros_posix_sitl_pursuit_base.launch

-Case 3: Offboard control in outdoor clustered environment with 2D lidar
+Case 3: Offboard control in outdoor cluttered environment with 2D lidar
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We also support the simulation of ground vehicles equipped with 2D lidar, which is the main feature for our model A+.
 The launch file below